Henauxg/bevy_quinnet/README.md

 This demo is a modification of the classic [Bevy breakout](https://bevyengine.org/examples/games/breakout/) example to turn it into a 2 players versus game.

 It hosts a local server from inside a client, instead of a dedicated headless server as in the chat demo.
-You can find a [server module](examples/breakout/server.rs), a [client module](examples/breakout/client.rs), a shared [protocol](examples/breakout/protocol.rs) and the [bevy app schedule](examples/breakout/breakout.rs).
+Sources are in [`examples/breakout/`](examples/breakout/).

 It also makes uses of [`Channels`](#channels).
 The server broadcasts the paddle position every tick via the `PaddleMoved` message on an `Unreliable` channel, while the `BrickDestroyed`, `BallCollided` and the game setup and start are using `OrderedReliable` channels.

 Start two clients with:
 ```
-cargo run --example breakout --features=bincode-messages
+cargo run -p bevy-quinnet-breakout
 ```
 "Host" on one and "Join" on the other.

 [breakout_versus_demo_short.mp4](https://user-images.githubusercontent.com/19689618/213700921-85967bd7-9a47-44ac-9471-77a33938569f.mp4)
 </details>

-Examples can be found in the [examples](examples) directory.

 ## Replicon integration